jake-stewart/jfind.nvim/README.md

 });

--- fuzzy file search can be started simply with
+-- fuzzy file search can be started simply with vim.keymap.set("n", "<c-f>", jfind.findFile)
--- (this is currently broken i am fixing it) vim.keymap.set("n", "<c-f>", jfind.findFile)

 -- or you can provide more customization